lusin-throwaway/RedYellowGreen/README.md

         - updates on new orders
         - updates on completed orders

-    - EF to communicate with the database
+    - EF to communicate with and manage the database
     - MassTransit for messaging
     - MSTest for testing, just because I have the most (recent) experience with it